leonstel/leonstel.github.io/blogs/gmap3.md

 }
 ```
 Important thing to notice:
-In the `changedButWaitFor()` a property will be checked on existence.
-Wait for a property to change on store (and first time)
+In the `changedButWaitFor()` a property will be checked on existence and waits for a property to change on store.
-and then filter that observable stream with `filter( (val: any) => !!val)`.
-The following statements are correct on the
+It then filters that observable stream with `filter( (val: any) => !!val)`.

-sample state.
-When the changed observable gets trigger (thus the prop has changed) then first `filter` the stream.
-With the `filter` operator you only let the observable true if it return true.
-`filter( (val: any) => !!val)` convert value to boolean.
+The following statements are correct on the sample state.

 <sub>In sample state prop2 is undefined and mapInit is boolean</sub>
 `!!this.state.prop1 === true`